feliusps/C-programming/README.md

 Graph Algorithms
 Standard Template Library

-# Professional Certificate in C Programming with Linux DartmouthX and IMTx EDX
+# Professional Certificate in C Programming with Linux DartmouthX and IMTx-EDX
 C Programming with Linux Professional Certificate program of seven short courses, you will learn how to write, read and debug computer programs in the C programming language while also becoming familiar with the Linux operating system.

 SKILLS